Cidree/rpostgis/README.md

 ========

-This is the development area for the package `rpostgis`, a set of additional functions to the RPostgreSQL package, mostly convenient wrappers, with some PostGIS oriented functions.
+This is the development area for the package `rpostgis`, a set of additional functions to the `RPostgreSQL` package for general database management and handling of spatial data types for transfer between PostGIS-enabled databases and R.

 See [the home page for the released versions](http://ase-research.org/basille/rpostgis/).